 - NP 211 Water Availability and Watershed Management.
-One of the benefits of healthy, organically managed soils is their greater capacity to absorb heavy rainfalls and to retain larger amounts of plant-available moisture during extended dry spells.
+One of the benefits of healthy, organically managed soils is their greater capacity to absorb heavy rainfalls and to hold larger amounts of plant-available moisture to sustain crops and pasture through extended dry spells.
 Additional research is needed to optimize soil water management in organic systems in different agro-ecoregions. - NP 212 Soil and Air.
 This NP directly addresses soil health, soil-plant-atmosphere carbon cycling, and GHG emissions or removals.
-Further study of organic systems is urgently needed in this area. - NP 301 Plant Genetic Resources, Genomics, and Genetic Improvement.
-While the NOP disallows genetic engineering methods, the information developed through modern genomic and phenomic analysis, and advanced plant breeding lines developed through long term breeding research can support efforts to develop and release new public cultivars for organic producers.
+Further study is urgently needed to develop improved models for carbon and nitrogen cycling in organic systems, and identify best organic management practices for GHG mitigation in each of the major agro-ecoregions. - NP 301 Plant Genetic Resources, Genomics, and Genetic Improvement.
+While the NOP disallows the use of crop cultivars derived from genetic engineering methods, the information accrued through modern genomic and phenomic analysis, and advanced plant breeding lines developed through long term breeding research can support efforts to develop and release new public cultivars for organic producers.
 Plant genetics have been found to have substantial impacts on the efficacy of plant-microbe associations for nutrient efficiency as well as disease suppression and overall vigor and yield.
-Committing a substantial part of NP 301 funds to breeding research and breeding line development under organic conditions and using NOP-allowed methods will complement the efforts of OREI-funded farmer-participatory plant breeding networks to develop and release new cultivar for organic producers. - NP303 Plant Diseases.
+Committing a substantial part of NP 301 funds to breeding research and breeding line selection conducted under organic conditions and using NOP-allowed methods will complement the efforts of OREI-funded farmer-participatory plant breeding networks to develop and release new cultivar for organic producers. - NP303 Plant Diseases.
 Recent advances in biological disease management using beneficial microbes and other NOP-allowed materials and methods illustrate the potential for this approach, in conjunction with plant breeding for horizontal (multi-gene) resistance to provide effective crop protection from pathogens in organic systems.
 Successful control of crop disease without the use of soil-disruptive fungicides will further improve the ratio between organic yield and GHG footprint. - NP305 Crop Production.
 As noted earlier under NP 216, long term research into organic cropping systems will speed advances in organic crop production, help close the "yield gap," and again reduce the GHG footprint per unit production.